 Our client had an unusual request – let’s design our next house prior having a specific location in-mind.
 After we design it, we will find a location.

 Honestly, we we a little uneasy about designing something without an understanding of the context and possible orientation.
-So we designed something that could be mirrored if needed, and our client assured us that it would be a large enough site to allow some degree of flexibility in its placement.
+So we designed something that could be mirrored and flipped if needed, and our client assured us that it would be a large enough site to allow some degree of flexibility in its placement.
 Incredibly, about a year after conceptual design, the perfect rural lot was secured, and construction of this home commenced following partial demolition of an existing barn structure.
-Photo below was taken after site prepared for new footings. to the far left is the remainder of the existing barn that will be maintained in the master plan.
+Photo below was taken after site prepared for new footings.
+To the far left is the remainder of the existing barn that will be maintained in the master plan.

 Framing Begins – New Modern Farmhouse 3

 We are excited to see the building take shape – only concern is the lack of natural light that will penetrate the main vaulted living space.
-We discussed several skylight/dormer design options, but are doing without – some light will enter main living spaces via adjacent loft + dormers.
+We had discussed several skylight/dormer design options, but are doing without – some light will enter main living spaces via adjacent loft + dormers.

 Stay Tuned for More Progress Photos!